ryanham123/ryanham123.github.io/termsandconditions.md

 ---
 # Terms & Conditions

-Thank you for considering using GreetGenius, a free app designed to generate personalized greeting cards using AI.
+Thank you for considering using GreetGenius, a  app designed to generate personalized greeting cards using AI.
 By downloading and using this app, you agree to these terms and conditions.

 **Use of the App:**